danbev/learning-v8/README.md

 src/builtins/builtins.cc, this is where the builtins are defined.
 TODO: sort out what these macros do.

-In src/v8.cc we have a couple of checks for if the optinos passed are for a stress_run but since we did not pass in any such flags this code path will be followed which will call RunMain:
+In src/v8.cc we have a couple of checks for if the options passed are for a stress_run but since we did not pass in any such flags this code path will be followed which will call RunMain:

     result = RunMain(isolate, argc, argv, last_run);